 - The toxicity of PAPP is due to the formation of high levels of methaemoglobin caused by the oxidation of haemoglobin in red blood cells.
 When the concentration of methaemoglobin is high, the oxygen carrying capacity of the blood is markedly reduced that leads to a lethal deficit of oxygen (termed hypoxia when oxygen levels are low or anoxia when oxygen is depleted) in the brain and heart, and results in lethargy followed by unconsciousness and death.
-Mammalian carnivores are highly susceptible to PAPP compared with other species such as birds. - After a dog has ingested PAPP there is a lag period before signs of toxicosis such as lethargy, ataxia (difficulty maintaining balance) and salivation are observed.
+Mammalian carnivores are highly susceptible to PAPP compared with other species such as birds. - After a fox has ingested PAPP there is a lag period before signs of toxicosis such as lethargy, ataxia (difficulty maintaining balance) and salivation are observed.
 As methaemoglobin levels increase, cyanosis-blue colouration of the mucous membranes due to deoxygenated haemoglobin in blood vessels near the skin surface becomes evident.
 Although, the duration of the lag phase, duration and severity of symptoms and time to death can be variable, in a pen study of 10 foxes, the average lag period lasted for approximately 40 minutes, clinical signs were present for around an hour and average time to death was around 11⁄2 hours.
-As the toxicoses progresses, foxes become unresponsive and cannot move voluntarily, but as observed in wild dogs and feral cats they are still likely to show signs of awareness and only become unconscious a few minutes prior to death. - To minimise the animal welfare implications of leaving dependent pups to die a slow death from starvation it is preferable not to undertake baiting programs when females are whelping (i.e. June to August in temperate areas).
-This is also the time when females are moving around least within their home range thus reducing the likelihood of finding baits.
+As the toxicoses progresses, foxes become unresponsive and cannot move voluntarily, but as observed in wild dogs and feral cats they are still likely to show signs of awareness and only become unconscious a few minutes prior to death. - To minimise the animal welfare implications of orphaning dependent cubs, where possible, it is preferable not to undertake control programs when vixens are lactating.
+This is also the time when vixens are moving around least within their territory thus reducing the likelihood of finding CPEs.
+To maximise the effect of fox control prior to spring lambing for example, programs should be conducted during June and July when foxes are mating and more mobile.